Expoverse/content/README.md

     -   Using the [New content or feature suggestion issue template](https://github.com/Expoverse/content/issues/new?assignees=\&labels=proposal\&template=content-or-feature-suggestion.yml\&title=Enter+your+proposal+here)
 -   Submiting content and code changes with a [pull request.](https://github.com/Expoverse/content/pulls)

-To find out more about the complete contribution process and to find out how to get started, see the [CONTRIBUTING.md document](https://github.com/Expoverse/content/blob/master/CONTRIBUTING.md) in this repository.
+To find out more about the complete contribution process and to find out how to get started, see the [contribution guide](https://appcode.app/contributing/) or [CONTRIBUTING.md file](https://github.com/Expoverse/content/blob/master/CONTRIBUTING.md) in this repository.

 # Creating Pages